ShumengWang/Genetic-algorithm-for-Si-AlN-Saphire-platform/README.md

 ga.m is the main function, which run the GA process

+crossover.m runs the crossover of parents

+mutation.m runs the mutation of childen

 pattern_generate.m generates patterns according to the input parameters, the patterns are used for calculating FOM.

 preset.m runs the pre-conditioning process, includes updating the Boundaries and domains when new patterns are generated.